The Evolution of the Modern Backyard – and Why You’ll Be Glad It’s Changed

 Landscapers today try to make the most of every bit of outdoor space.
-A stylish deck or verandah draws you out of your home, so that you have a cosy outdoor room in which you can enjoy the view in fresh air.
+A stylish deck or verandah draws you out of your home so that you have a cosy outdoor room in which you can enjoy the view, in the fresh air.

 These rooms are often kitted out with barbecues, elaborate dining sets, comfy couches and even fans and heaters so they can be enjoyed all year round.

 There is now a smooth transition between these outdoor living and entertainment areas and the great garden beyond, so you feel tempted to journey beyond the deck.